minjong-ha/minjong-ha.github.io/docs/_posts/2022-08-08-vm-image-versioning.markdown

 "libvirt" only manages qemu-related information as XML format and provides additional features to users.
 "libvirt" itself only perform XML managing.
 QEMU-related works are performed by executing command through g_loop asymmetrically.
+For example, libvirt only generates xmls for a snapshot.
+Actual snapshot image is created by QEMU through "qemu-img" command from libvirt.

 ## References